qri-io/website/content/docs/concepts/set_value_cascade.md

 title: The Source Cascade
 date: 2018-01-30T00:00:00-04:00
 type: tutorial
-draft: true
+sections: concepts
 ---

 A good dataset is as complete and accruate as possible.
 Good datasets have metadata with a concise yet descriptive title, a description that elaborates, a schema with descriptive details, and so on.
 When it comes to datasets more detail is better, so long as it's accurate.
 Because of this, qri provides _lots_ of places to set values.
 We call those "places that might set values" _sources_.
 There are 4 sources of values in qri:

 * **User-Specified** - users can provide values
+* **Scripts** - transforms can set dataset values
 * **Previous Version** - values can already be set by the previous version of a dataset
-* **Scripts** - transforms can set dataset values
 * **Inference** - values qri fills in based on input

 Having multiple sources of values creates a problem: